-Moroccan Bean Soup: Another delicious all-vegetarian and inexpensive Moroccan soups.
+Moroccan Bean Soup: Another delicious all-vegetarian and inexpensive Moroccan soup.

 I love to use large lima beans for this bean soup: